jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 ## Data extraction

-Data was captured in a similar process to the one used in the following [cryptocurrency blog](https://kx.com/blog/combining-high-frequency-cryptocurrency-venue-data-using-kdb/).
-Trade and Quote tick data for Etherium(ETH) and Bitcoin(BTC) dominated in the US dollar(USD) was collected from four exchanges:
+Data was captured in a similar process to the one used in Eduard Silantyev's blog “Combining high-frequency cryptocurrency venue data using kdb+” .
+Trade and Quote tick data for Ethereum(ETH) and Bitcoin(BTC) denominated in the US dollar(USD) was collected from four exchanges:

 1. Bitfinex
 2. HitBtc